Chapter 8 - Facilities and University Services

 Associate Vice President for the Office of Facilities

-2. Approves all modifications, alterations or additions to the University vehicle fleet
+- Approves all modifications, alterations or additions to the University vehicle fleet.

-3. Tracks all maintenance, repair, modifications and additions to the University vehicle fleet
+- Tracks all maintenance, repair, modifications and additions to the University vehicle fleet.

-B. The Vice President for Business Affairs is the senior executive responsible for the University’s fleet management program.
+- Serves as the senior executive responsible for the University's fleet management

-Further detailed responsibilities for all other personnel are outlined in the University Fleet Management Plan.
+Further detailed responsibilities for all other personnel are outlined in the UTSA Fleet Management Plan (coming soon).

 All established University procurement and inventory practices and procedures apply to the procurement of vehicles.
 Properly prepared purchase orders are processed through the Purchasing Office and the Fleet Manager.

-To become an authorized driver, a vehicle operator must possess a valid Texas Vehicle Operator's License and be added to the approved drivers list maintained by the Fleet Manager.
+To become an authorized driver, a vehicle operator must possess a valid driver's license issued by the state in which the person permanently resides and be added to the approved drivers list maintained by the Fleet Manager.
 Before being placed on the approved drivers list, the individual will submit a Texas Department of Public Safety DR-1 form to the University Police Department.
 This is an annual requirement UTSA and will be used to verify a safe driving history.

-Authorized drivers of University vehicles are also required to participate in the UTSA Defensive Driving Awareness Program (SA 503).
-Participation in this program is required once every three years..
+Authorized drivers of University vehicles are also required to participate in the UTSA Defensive Driving Awareness Program (SA505).
+Participation in this program is required once every three years.

 If either of these requirements lapse, the driver will not be authorized to drive University vehicles, which may affect their employment capabilities.